opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/jobdata-Platform-specific-Elements.md

 #### \<step_action\>\</step_action\>

-The \<step_action\> child element defines the action to be taken when the defined step\'s return code falls in the Step CC range.
+The \<step_action\> child element defines the action to be taken when the defined step's return code falls in the Step CC range.

 - **Requirements**: Required if step_control parent element is specified.